‘His eyes just lit up’: Bristol man gets to see grandson graduate in special mock ceremony

-BRISTOL, Virginia (WJHL) Most 2021 graduation ceremonies have already passed, but one more special than most was hosted Friday, June 11 at Viviant Healthcare of Bristol.
+BRISTOL, Va.
+(WJHL) — Most 2021 graduation ceremonies have already passed, but one more special than most was hosted Friday at Viviant Healthcare of Bristol.

 A Bristol family knew they were running out of time to make a wish come true for Charles Burnett, 91.